The Objective of DBTH

 Examples of tone/depth expected:

-So, if you are interested in joining the revolution?
-Here’s what you do.
+If you are interested in joining the revolution, here’s what you do:

-Once you’ve been sworn in, signed over your first-born child and completed a series of near-death challenges, you will be given your own login to the DBTH site.
+Once we’ve sworn you in and you’ve signed over your first-born child and completed a series of near-death challenges, you will earn your own login to the DBTH site.

 - Email your story angle/pitch/idea in 2-3 lines to email@example.com and get it signed off/ridiculed.